giuliadascenzi/wine-detection-quality/report.md

 ## - Introduction

-The dataset used for this analysis is related to red and white variants of the Portuguese "Vinho Verde" wine and is taken from the UCI repository.
+The dataset used for the purpose of this analysis is related to red and white variants of the Portuguese "Vinho Verde" wine and is taken from the UCI repository.

 The dataset was collected to predict human wine taste preferences.
-In fact, it associates physiochemical characteristics of the analyzed wine to sensory evaluations made by experts.
+As a matter of fact, it associates the physiochemical characteristics of the analyzed wine to sensory evaluations made by experts.

-The original dataset consists of 10 classes (quality 1 to 10) , but for this project the dataset has been binarized, collecting all wines with low quality (lower than 6) into class 0 and good quality (grater than 6) into class 0.
+The original dataset consists of 10 classes (quality 1 to 10), but for this project the dataset has been binarized, collecting all wines with low quality (lower than 6) into class 0 and good quality (grater than 6) into class 0.
 Wines with quality 6 have been discarded to simplify the task.

-The dataset contains both red and white wines that originally were separated but in this analysis have been merged.
+The dataset contains both red and white wines that were originally separated, whereas in this analysis they have been merged.

-The goal of the following analysis is exploring the characteristics of the chosen dataset to find the model that best classify the input data.
-To do so, several classifiers combined with different preprocessing techniques have been exploited and the main results will be shown in this report.
+The following analysis is aimed at exploring the characteristics of the chosen dataset to find the model that best classifies the input data.
+In order to fulfill this purpose, several classifiers combined with different preprocessing techniques have been exploited.
+The main results will be shown in this report.

 ### Classes balance:

-The dataset has been split in a training set and a test set.
+The dataset has been divided into a training set and a test set.

 The training set contains 613 samples belonging to the "high quality" class and 1226 belonging to the "low quality" class.
-While, the evaluation set has 664 samples of class "high quality" and 1158 samples of class "low quality".
-Therefore the classes are partially balanced.
+On the other hand, the evaluation set contains 664 samples of class "high quality" and 1158 samples of class "low quality".
+Therefore, the classes are partially balanced.

-In the following graphs are shown the comparisons between the number of samples of the two classes in both training and test data set.
-It is visible that both the number of samples and the ratio between the two classes in the different data sets is close.
+The following graphs show the comparison between the number of samples of the two classes in both training and test data set.
+It emerges that both the number of samples and the ratio between the two classes in the different datasets is similar.

 | <img src="Stat\hist_number_of_data_Training.png" style="zoom: 67%;" /> | <img src="Stat\hist_number_of_data_Test.png" style="zoom: 67%;" /> |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |